The 75th Emmy Awards: see the full list of winners

 Directing for a limited or anthology series or movie:

-Beef – Lee Sung Jin for ‘Figures of Light’
+Beef – Lee Sung Jin for ‘Figures of Light’ – WINNER

 Beef – Jake Schreier for ‘The Great Fabricator’